PA ++++ in Sunscreen: What It Means & Why It Matters

 For instance, a product with SPF 20, like this bronzing face primer, would protect your skin from burning for twenty times longer than if you hadn’t worn any sunscreen.

-However, it’s important to remember that all sunscreen should be reapplied every few hours regardless of its SPF rating.
+It’s important to remember that all sunscreen should be reapplied at least every two hours regardless of its SPF rating.
 If you’re going to be sweating or swimming, it’s recommended that you reapply even more frequently–every 40 to 80 minutes.

-So if SPF measures a product's ability to block UVB rays, what does PA++++ mean?
+So, if SPF measures a product's ability to block UVB rays, what does PA++++ mean?
+Let’s take a look at SPF vs. PA++++ in sunscreen.

 PA++++ Sunscreen Meaning